 I remembered an incident when a young border policeman had stopped Deema in the street, asking for her ID.
 She had given him an ominous stare, like the one a python might bestow on a particularly wholesome-looking rabbit, before swelling up with characteristic indignation.
 “You want my ID!
 You want my ID!”
 His commanding officer had hastened over to rescue him, only for Deema to turn the full of force of her attentions onto him. “‘Give me your ID!’ he says to me.
 ‘Give me your ID!’
 He will fall over if I blow one breath on him, and he says, ‘Give me your ID!’
 Why do you send this child to say ‘Give me your ID’?!
 He is like a – “

-But what else he was like, neither the magavnik nor his officer waited to find out.
+But what else he was like neither the magavnik nor his officer waited to find out.
 I imagined the army having to confront Deema in her pyjamas and for once I found some sympathy being diverted to the army.
 “What did you say to them?”

 “I laughed at them.
 And they said ‘Why are you laughing?’ and I told them, ‘Look at yourselves’.”
 She shrugged slightly as she pulled off her headscarf.
 Her usually animated face was suddenly tired.
 “Laugh.
 What else can we do?”

 Deema’s mother was preparing makloubeh when we arrived.
 The little courtyard at the centre of the apartment was thick with cooking smells.
 I checked the clock.
 Seven minutes until Maghrib time.
 “That’s the mosque!”
 Zeynab cried out in glee, only to sink back into her chair with an expression of pained resignation on her face: it was just the neighbours playing a Qur’an recitation.
-But suddenly the cannon whistled to life with a stinging crack, followed immediately by the adhan; Deema’s mother passed out water and a small bowl of dates for the breaking of the fast.
+But then the cannon whistled to life with a stinging crack, followed immediately by the adhan; Deema’s mother passed out water and a small bowl of dates for the breaking of the fast.
 All over the Old City, people were beginning their breakfasts like this, as the sound of the call to prayer washed over the rooftops and the alleyways.
 The setting sun had turned the courtyard walls the colour of soft marshmallow or spun sugar.
 I had not been fasting, but the first mouthful of sweet date took me back to my childhood in the Middle East, and the iftars I had attended when I was no older than Zeynab.
 I watched her eating, delicately starting from the edge of her plate and working her way in, and noticed that she had hardly any makloubeh there.
 “She doesn’t eat enough,” Deema told me in January, after we had spent half an hour gently persuading her to eat half a falafel pitta.
 A scoopful of rice, two slices of potato, and a little heap of salad lay on her plate now.
 I watched her dissect it with her fork, trying not to show that I was watching, and once again I saw her standing in the cramped little sitting room, showing me the place where the soldiers had stood.

 I brightened.
 In all these years, I have never visited Al-Aqsa Mosque and the Dome of the Rock.
 There are designated hours for tourists, and I’ve never been free in Jerusalem during those times.
 To prevent the army or the mosque stewards from turning me away, Deema lent me a prayer suit, white and embroidered with pastel pink roses.
 I held it out and surveyed it sceptically.
 The skirt seemed to have been designed for women wider than they are tall.
 I had to tuck it into my trousers to keep it up, and it finished just below my knees.
 The headscarf, meant to fall to the waist, flapped vainly about my bare elbows.
 I had serious doubts that this camouflage attempt was going to work.